 Conversations with my mother aren’t what they used to be.
-I kind of expect that as age gradually catches up to both of us.
-But lately, there have been more, uh, glitches in communication than usual.
+I kind of expect that as we both get older.
+But lately, there have been more communication problems than usual.
 We recently had lunch together, and three separate times during our meal, she asked me how my job was going.

 My answer didn’t change (it’s fine–my job is fine), but it also didn’t seem to be gaining any traction with her.
 It wasn’t sticking, which was unusual for my mother.
 And that was concerning.